 Press Freedom Score (0 = best, 100 = worst)

 Economic Environment(0 = best, 30 = worst)

-Freedoms of speech and of the press are protected in the constitution and the country’s laws, although there are prohibitions on speech that incites violence, ethnic hatred, or rebellion.
-Imprisonment for defamation was abolished in 2004, but the offense carries a fine of up to 15 million CFA francs ($30,000), and libel of the head of state or other state institutions is punishable by fines of up to 20 million CFA francs ($40,000).
-Côte d’Ivoire does not have a freedom of information law.
+Freedoms of speech and of the press are protected in the constitution and the country’s laws, though there are prohibitions on speech that incites violence, ethnic hatred, or rebellion.
+Imprisonment as a punishment for press offenses, including defamation, was abolished in 2004, but defamation carries a fine of up to 15 million CFA francs ($30,000), and libel of the head of state or other state institutions is punishable by fines of up to 20 million CFA francs ($40,000).
+No libel or defamation cases were filed against journalists during 2013.

 A draft freedom of information law was under discussion for most of the year, and was passed by the national assembly right at year’s end.
 An existing government web portal allows the public to freely access some official information online, with regular updates of communiqués from council meetings and other documents.
 The government nevertheless remains protective of sensitive information.
 In June 2013, police questioned two journalists from the investigative weekly L’Eléphant déchaîné for six hours over leaks of “sensitive information regarding the security of the Côte d’Ivoire,” after the paper published an article about unpaid debts to companies hired to rebuild military infrastructure after the 2011 conflict.